elixir-cldr/cldr_dates_times/README.md

     {:ok, "30 mai 2020 à 03:52:56 UTC"}
     ```

-* A user specified format string.
-A format string uses one or more formatting symbols to define what date and time elements should be places in the format.
+* Format strings use one or more formatting symbols to define what date and time elements should be places in the format.
 A simple example to format the time into hours and minutes:

     ```elixir
     iex> MyApp.Cldr.DateTime.to_string ~U[2020-05-30 03:52:56Z], format: "hh:mm"
     {:ok, "03:52"}
     ```

-* For `DateTime`s there is also a set of predefined format name.
-These format names are returned by `MyApp.Cldr.DateTime.Format.date_time_available_formats/0` (assuming your backend is `MyApp.Cldr`).
-The set of common format names across all locales configured in `ex_cldr` can be returned by `Cldr.DateTime.Format.common_date_time_format_names`.
-These format names can be used with the `:format` parameter to `Cldr.DateTime.to_string/2` module only.
+* Format IDs are an atom that is a key into a map of formats defined by CLDR.
+These format IDs are returned by `MyApp.Cldr.DateTime.Format.date_time_available_formats/2` (assuming your backend is `MyApp.Cldr`).
+The set of common format names across all locales configured in `ex_cldr` can be returned by `MyApp.Cldr.DateTime.Format.common_date_time_format_names/0`.

     ```elixir
-    iex> MyApp.Cldr.DateTime.Format.date_time_available_formats
+    iex> MyApp.Cldr.DateTime.Format.date_time_available_formats()
     %{mmmm_w_count_one: "'week' W 'of' MMMM", gy_mmm: "MMM y G", md: "M/d",
     mmm_md: "MMMM d", e_hms: "E HH:mm:ss", ed: "d E", y_mmm: "MMM y",
     e_hm: "E HH:mm", mmm_ed: "E, MMM d", y_mmm_ed: "E, MMM d, y",